openairsoft/openmosfet/doc/api/README.md

 ### Configuration

-This is closely linked to [configuration.h](/src/configuration.h)
+This is closely linked to [configuration.h](/src/configuration.h) *Note: you can ommit parameters when posting, they will be ignored.
+For example if you change to change a signle value*

 - **global configuration** : `/api/config/`
   - `GET` : reads the global configuration